IoT platform market as seen by the analysts

 engineering use cases.

-Oracle IoT platform
+6. Oracle IoT Platform

 Maybe you can tell from this analysis that the IoT platform market is full of “Shasta-like” platforms made by well-known vendors.
-Today most customers are unlikely to wonder far from the vendors that they do business with.
+Today most customers are unlikely to wander far from the vendors that they do business with.
 In the near future we’ll likely see big changes in the IoT platform market.

-Want to get great cybersecurity content delivered to your inbox?
+Want to get great IoT cybersecurity content delivered to your inbox?
 Click here to sign up for our monthly newsletter, Tales from the Click.